 All in all, having a reactive dog can be tough, given that sometimes we don’t have the time for intensive training.
 However, if your dog keeps barking at other dogs, you may consider using the above tricks or having a professional dog trainer do it for you.

 Your dog will bark at other dogs, or people walking their dogs for various reasons.
-This behavior can be as a result of genetics, hormones or deprives social interactions with other dogs for a long time.
+This behavior can be a result of genetics, hormones, or deprives social interactions with other dogs for a long time.
 As mentioned above, you can help your dog deal with this behavior through patience and effort.

 Avoiding other dogs is an effective mechanism of dealing with your dog barking at them.
 When you are taking your dog for a walk, you may turn away if you see another dog from a distance.
 You can also change where you walk your dog, to a more secluded environment.
 This will keep him relaxed and happy.